ArkEcosystemArchive/docs-legacy/docs/guidebook/core/cli.md

 ark config:publish
 ```

-This will bring up an interative UI which will ask a few questions to help you with the setup process.

-> Once you have published the configuration you can start using the CLI.
+This will bring up an interactive UI which will ask a few questions to help you with the setup process.
+Once you have published the configuration you can start using the CLI.
 It will automatically detect which network you have configured.

 ## Troubleshooting

 ### Command not found

-If you are receiving a message to the effect of `ark command not found` your bash environment most likely doesn't have the yarn bin path registred.
+If you are receiving a message to the effect of `ark command not found` your bash environment most likely doesn't have the yarn bin path registered.
 Execute the following command to resolve the issue.

 `echo 'export PATH=$(yarn global bin):$PATH' >> ~/.bashrc && source ~/.bashrc`

-> If you are using a shell other then the default bash, like zsh, you will need to replace `~/.bashrc` with `~/.zshrc`.
+If you are using a shell other then the default bash, like zsh, you will need to replace `~/.bashrc` with `~/.zshrc`.

 ### Process fails to start after update